-Canadian and U.S. stocks are in the midst of an eight-year bull market and investors are understandably worried about the next correction or crash.
-In particular, investors sitting on a large amount of cash, whether from an inheritance or a recent RRSP contribution, are nervous about deploying their capital at today’s frothy valuations.
+Despite the odd blip over the last decade, Canadian and U.S. stocks continue to reach all-time highs.
+Investors are understandably worried about the next correction or crash.
+In particular, investors who are sitting on large amounts of cash are nervous about deploying their capital at today’s frothy valuations.

-Research has shown that, since stocks are up 70-75 percent of the time, it’s best to invest the entire lump sum all at once rather than dollar-cost-averaging your way into the market over time, or worse, trying to time the market by waiting for a crash that may never come and missing out on gains along the way.
+Research has shown that, since stocks are up 70-75 percent of the time, it’s best to invest the entire lump sum all at once rather than dollar-cost-averaging your way into the market over time.
+Even worse is trying to time the market by waiting for a crash that may never come and missing out on gains along the way.

 Related: When is the best time to invest?